 For much of my career I have had a strong cognitive-behavioural approach.
 I loved CBT, and trained in applying it to people with different kinds of struggles.
 Then I trained in DBT and provided it individually and in groups.
 Both of these therapies play important roles in helping people who are suffering deeply with anxiety, depression, and more.

 Currently I have a very strong interest in helping people make their way through trauma to find a life where they have healed and their trauma no long haunts them.
 EMDR Therapy is an amazing tool for this, and being able to practice EMDR Therapy is something I consider to be a gift.
 Ego State Therapy works very well when used to augment EMDR Therapy.
 It can also be a strong tool to use on its own at times.

 Finally, Somatic therapy informs my practice with its unique lens and can play a key role in healing.

 Whenever I work with someone I am strengths-based.
 In a client-centered manner, I focus my practice around what they need and want right now and in the future.
 I may make recommendations, but I do not have my own agenda.
-Sometimes our work together involves addressing a specific problem using solution-focused counselling, while other times it is much more broad.
+Sometimes our work together involves addressing a specific problem using solution-focused brief counselling, while other times it is much more broad.
 I also apply best practice, evidence-based strategies to make sure clients receive the right care.

 Finally, I have noticed that I often believe in my clients more than they believe in themselves.
 That's okay.
 I can hold onto your hope for you, until you are ready to reach out and take it back.